aws/iot-atlas/src/hugo/content/en-us/implementations/aws/_index.md

 ## Command

-This is list of AWS implementations for the _Command_ pattern.
+This is a list of AWS implementations for the _Command_ pattern.

 {{% children  page="Command"  style="div" depth="2" startdepth="1" description="true" showhidden="true" %}}